 P98L8-23

 Each availability window nominally contains a single poll, which should poll all ISTAs assigned to the availability window.
 If the available bandwidth is insufficient to allow for the polling of all ISTAs assigned to the availability window with one poll, the RSTA shall indicate that one or more extra polling/sounding/reporting triplets can be expected within the availability window (see example in Figure 11-36b and Figure 11-36c).
 All instances of polling/sounding/reporting triplets must be completed before the end of the availability window.

 During the availability window, measurement resources and results are made available to each ISTA whose poll response was received at the RSTA.
-This may also lead to extra instances of polling/sounding/reporting triplets, even if all ISTAs assigned to this availability window were polled in the first polling phase instance (e.g., if the RSTA is not able to accommodate all ISTAs that responded in a single measurement sounding phase instance; see subclause 11.22.6.4.3.3).
+This may also lead to extra instances of polling/sounding/reporting triplets, even if all ISTAs assigned to this availability window were polled in the first polling phase instance (e.g., if the RSTA is not able to accommodate all ISTAs that responded in a single measurement sounding phase instance; see 11.22.6.4.3.3 TB ranging measurement sounding phase).

 Within each availability window, an RSTA shall use an AID or Ranging ID (RID) to identify an associated or unassociated ISTA respectively.
 The AID and RID assignment shall be non-conflicting and shall have the same size and valid address space (as defined in 9.4.1.8 and 22 27.16.3).
 The RID usage shall follow the same rules as that of AIDs for HE operations.
-The RIDs are assigned to unassociated ISTAs during the FTM negotiation phase (see subclause 11.22.6.3).
+The RIDs are assigned to unassociated ISTAs during the FTM negotiation (see 11.22.6.3 Fine timing measurement procedure negotiation).

 P99L3-5

-An ISTA shall follow the usual rules defined in subclause 27.5.3 (UL MU Operation) when transmitting any HE TB PPDUs for TB Ranging with the exceptions defined in 11.22.6.4.2, 11.22.6.4.3 and 11.22.6.4.4.
+An ISTA shall follow the usual rules defined in subclause 27.5.3 (UL MU Operation) when transmitting any HE TB PPDUs for TB Ranging with the exceptions defined in 11.22.6.4.3.2 (TB ranging polling phase), 11.22.6.4.3.3 (TB ranging measurement sounding phase) and 11.22.6.43.4 (TB ranging measurement reporting phase).

-11.22.6.4.3.4 Measurement Reporting Phase of TB Ranging (#2158)
+11.22.6.4.3.4 TB ranging measurement reporting phase

 The last phase of each polling/sounding/reporting triplet is the measurement reporting phase, which is transmitted a SIFS time after the measurement sounding phase (see Figure 11-36c).
 The measurement results shall be carried in LMR frames (see subclause 9.6.7.37 Location Measurement Report frame format).
 LMR frames shall carry measurement results from the RSTA to the ISTA, and if negotiated also from the ISTA to the RSTA (see Figure 11-36g).
-The feedback type of the ISTA-to-RSTA and RST-to-ISTA LMRs shall be either immediate (i.e. from the current availability window) or delayed (i.e., from the last availability window in which the ISTA responded to the TF Ranging Poll and the RSTA allocated resources to that ISTA during the measurement sounding phase).
-The LMR feedback (immediate/delayed) is indicated by the RSTA during the negotiation phase (see subclause 11.22.6.3.1 Range Measurement Negotiation).
+The feedback type of the ISTA2RSTA and RST2ISTA LMRs shall be either immediate (i.e. from the current availability window) or delayed (i.e., from the last availability window in which the ISTA responded to the TF Ranging Poll and the RSTA allocated resources to that ISTA during the measurement sounding phase).
+The LMR feedback (immediate/delayed) is indicated by the RSTA during the negotiation phase (see subclause 11.22.6.3.3 Negotiation for TB and non-TB ranging measurement exchange).

-The Dialog Token field in the LMR frames shall be copied from the Sounding Dialog Token field in the corresponding Ranging NDP Announcement frame which was phase of the Measurement Sounding phase from which the reported ToA and ToD values were measured (see 11.22.6.4.3.3 Measurement Sounding Part of TB Ranging (#1474))
+The Dialog Token field in the LMR frame shall be identical to the Sounding Dialog Token field in the corresponding Ranging NDP Announcement frame in the Measurement Sounding phase from which the reported ToA and ToD values were measured (see 11.22.6.4.3.3 TB ranging measurement sounding phase (#1474))

 TGaz Editor: Change the title of Cl.
-11.22.6.4.4 from “Measurement Exchange in non-TB Mode” to “non-TB Ranging measurement exchange”
+11.22.6.4.4 from “Measurement Exchange in non-TB Mode” to “non-TB ranging measurement exchange”

 P106L15-16